Improving Your Lawn's Drought Tolerance

 Less frequent, longer irrigations will help establish a deeper root system.
 Many homeowners rely on automatic sprinkler systems to apply small amounts of water several times weekly, regardless of rainfall.
 This is actually detrimental because shallow irrigation causes a lawn’s roots will stay only in the top few inches of soil.
 As a result, they are not able to get down to find water deeper in the soil during dry spells.

 To develop a deep root system, water your lawn only when 30 to 50 percent of it shows at least one of the three wilt signs.
 The three signs of wilt, or lawn thirst, are folding leaf blades, blue-gray color, and footprints remaining in grass.

 When you do water, apply 1/2–3/4 inches.
 For sandier soils, which do not hold water well, the 3/4-inch rate may be necessary.
-For heavier clay soils in North Florida and the panhandle, the 1/2-inch rate may be sufficient.
+For heavier clay soils, the 1/2-inch rate may be sufficient.
 The idea is to get water to your grass’s roots without drowning your grass or creating run-off (excess water that your grass cannot absorb).